-- Means and processes we undertake to provide for the Bank’s IT and system security, preventing data leakage, preventing potential crime and fraud, asset security, admittance controls and anti-trespassing measures,
+- Means and processes we undertake to provide for the Bank’s IT and system security and in particular the security of its alternative banking channels such as 1bank, for the prevention of data leakage, potential crime and fraud, for asset security, and for the implementation of admittance controls and anti-trespassing measures,

 - Setting up CCTV systems, e.g. at ATMs, for the prevention of crime or fraud,

-- Measures to manage business such as the centralization of customer correspondence handling, and for further developing products and services,
+- Measures, including the usage of specialized tools, in order to manage business more efficiently and for further developing products and services,

 - Measures to determine whether the Bank’s quality standards are met and to initiate actions for the improvement of service e.g. performing customer satisfaction surveys,